-Although the Book of Judith is a free-wheeling narrative with a moral tale, it recounts an historical event.
-And despite the lack of precise chronology-for example, King Nebuchadnezzar (604-562 B.C.) is described as king of Nineveh when Nineveh was known to have been already destroyed in 612-what matters to Judith is the period after the rebuilding of the Temple (4:3-13; 5:18).
+Although the Book of Judith is a free-wheeling narrative with a moral tale, it is also an historical event.
+And despite the lack of a precise chronology of events-for example, King Nebuchadnezzar (604-562 B.C.) is described as king of Nineveh when Nineveh was known to have been already destroyed in 612-what matters to Judith is the period after the rebuilding of the Temple (4:3-13; 5:18).
 At that time there were no signs of idolatry (8:18) and the Law was being rigorously observed (12:2-9).
 Thus Judith was written to get across a message: that faithfulness to Yahweh saves Israel from every danger (8:11-27; 16:1-7).

-In the Book of Judith the antagonist is the general, Holofernes, of Persia.
+In the Book of Judith the antagonist is General Holofernes of Persia.
 Holofernes serves the Babylonian King Nebuchadnezzar who will eventually conquer Judah and destroy Jerusalem in 586 B.C.
-When both the Assyrians and the Babylonians do invade, they are seen as instruments of divine judgment upon God's faithless people.
+Both the Assyrians and the Babylonians invade Israel from the north.
+With these invasions the Assyrians and Babylonians become instruments of divine judgment upon God's faithless people.

-Judith, a name which means "the Jewish woman," symbolizes the Jewish people who stay faithful to God.
-Judith's plan was to use deception to prevent the attack from Holofernes.
-Judith removes her widow's garments and clothes herself in finery and jewels.
-She then makes a show of herself which everyone notices, including the enemy soldiers who are smitten by the sight of her.
-Predictably, Holofernes invites her into his tent where she plies him with wine and cheese.
-When he falls asleep in a drunken stupor, Judith cuts off his head.
-Quickly returning to her camp with the general's head, Israel's army is inspired to continue the fight.
-Holofernes' forces are quickly dispersed.
+Judith, whose name means "the Jewish woman," symbolizes the Jewish people who stay faithful to God.
+Judith's plan was to prevent the attack from Holofernes by deception.
+Judith removes her widow's garments and dresses in fine clothes and jewels.
+She then makes a show of herself, which everyone notices-including the enemy soldiers who are smitten by the sight of her.
 Therefore in the spirit of a moral tale Judith is the response of the righteous compared to the response of the wicked: the righteous see beauty and appreciate it; the wicked see beauty and desire to possess it.

-Holofernes wants to take Judith to bed, and Judith uses this to engineer his downfall.
+Holofernes wants to take Judith to bed, and Judith uses the general's desire to engineer his downfall.
 Some would suggest her deception was a "seduction," which is accurate to a point; but nowhere in the story is there indication that she committed sin.
 It was her beauty that tricked him.
 Therefore Judith's deception was considered lawful against an aggressor.
-Indeed by beheading Holofernes without compromising her honor, Judith achieves a double victory-moral and patriotic.
+Indeed, by beheading Holofernes with her honor still intact, Judith achieves a moral and patriotic victory.

-In the heroine Judith, God summons strength from the very weakness of His people.
+In Judith God summons strength from the very weakness of His people.
 Judith is the instrument of God's justice, for her victory over Holofernes represents the just reward for her trusting prayer and exemplary life of penance.

-Finally Scripture scholars believe the Book of Judith was written as a pious reflection on the meaning of the yearly observance of Passover; for it draws its inspiration from the Book of Exodus in which God intervenes to save His Chosen People.
+Finally, scripture scholars believe the Book of Judith was written as a pious reflection on the meaning of the yearly observance of Passover.
+As such it draws its inspiration from the Exodus narrative that portrays the special intervention of God for the preservation of His Chosen People.